“Priesthood,” Topics and Questions (2023)

 The word priesthood has two meanings.
 First, priesthood is the power and authority of God.
-It has always existed and will continue to exist without end (see Alma 13:7–8; D&C 84:17–18).
-Through the priesthood, God created and governs the heavens and the earth.
-Through this power, He exalts His obedient children, bringing to pass “the immortality and eternal life of man” (Moses 1:39; see also D&C 84:35–38).
+It has always existed and will continue to exist without end.1 Through the priesthood, God created and governs the heavens and the earth.
+Through this power, He exalts His obedient children, bringing to pass “the immortality and eternal life of man.”2

 Second, in mortality, priesthood is the power and authority that God gives to man to act in all things necessary for the salvation of God’s children.
-The blessings of the priesthood are available to all who receive the gospel (“Priesthood Authority,” Handbook 2, Administering the Church).
+The blessings of the priesthood are available to all who receive the gospel.

 The keys of the priesthood are the right to preside and direct the affairs of the Church within a jurisdiction.
 Jesus Christ holds all the keys of the priesthood pertaining to His Church.
 He has conferred upon each of His Apostles all the keys that pertain to the kingdom of God on earth.
 The senior living Apostle, the President of the Church, is the only person on earth authorized to exercise all priesthood keys.

 There is a difference between the authority of the priesthood and the power of the priesthood.
-Priesthood authority comes from ordination.
+Priesthood authority comes through ordination to the priesthood or through Church callings and assignments given by Church leaders who hold priesthood keys.
 Power comes from personal righteousness.

 The Church provides the organization and means for teaching the gospel of Jesus Christ to all of God’s children.
 The priesthood includes the authority to administer ordinances of salvation to all human beings who are willing and worthy to accept them.
-Without the priesthood and the saving ordinances thereof, “the whole earth would be utterly wasted” (see D&C 2:1–3; see also D&C 84:21–22).
+Without the priesthood and the saving ordinances thereof, “the whole earth would be utterly wasted.”4

 Jesus Christ is the best example of how to use the authority and power of the priesthood to serve and bless others.
-President M. Russell Ballard taught, “Not only is the priesthood the power by which the heavens and the earth were created, but it is also the power the Savior used in His mortal ministry to perform miracles, to bless and heal the sick, to bring the dead to life, and, as our Father’s Only Begotten Son, to endure the unbearable pain of Gethsemane and Calvary—thus fulfilling the laws of justice with mercy and providing an infinite Atonement and overcoming physical death through the Resurrection” (“This Is My Work and Glory,” Apr.
-2013 general conference).
+President M. Russell Ballard taught, “Not only is the priesthood the power by which the heavens and the earth were created, but it is also the power the Savior used in His mortal ministry to perform miracles, to bless and heal the sick, to bring the dead to life, and, as our Father’s Only Begotten Son, to endure the unbearable pain of Gethsemane and Calvary—thus fulfilling the laws of justice with mercy and providing an infinite Atonement and overcoming physical death through the Resurrection.”5

 The family is ordained of God.
 It is the most important unit in time and in eternity.
 As part of our Heavenly Father’s plan, we were born into families.
 He established families to bring us happiness, to help us learn correct principles in a loving atmosphere, and to prepare us for eternal life.
 Parents have the vital responsibility to help their children prepare to return to Heavenly Father.